gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 implementation of Tinkerpop (a.k.a Gafferpop).
 If using the REST API there is no mandatory properties you need to set since you already will have configured the Graph in the existing `store.properties` file.
-However, adding some default values in for operation modifiers such as a limit for `GetAllElement` operations is good practise.
+However, adding some default values in for operation modifiers, such as a limit for `GetAllElement` operations, is good practise.

 ```properties
 # Default operation config